 The physical therapist’s goal in working with a senior with arthritis is to improve mobility, restore the use of impacted joints, improve strength, and maintain overall fitness as well as the person’s ability to perform activities of daily living.
 As with stroke survivors, those with arthritis will receive a personalized assessment and plan of care, and instruction on how to perform recommended exercises independently between sessions.
 The physical therapist will train the senior on proper body mechanics and posture, proper use of assistive devices, modifications to the home environment, and more, in order to improve function and maintain relief from pain.

 Visiting Care Giving Services can help as well!
-With transportation services to physical therapy appointments, help with housework and meal preparation, running errands, offering motivation to follow through with a recommended exercise plan, and much more, our in-home care services help seniors thrive.
-Call Visiting Care Giving Services, the experts in senior home care in St. Charles and the surrounding area, at (636) 493-9058 to learn more.
+With transportation services to physical therapy appointments, help with housework, meal preparation, running errands, offering motivation to follow through with a recommended exercise plan and much more.
+Contact Visiting Care Giving Services or call (636) 493-9058 to learn more about our senior home care in St. Charles and the surrounding communities.